Eastern Shore of Maryland: Secession

 The Eastern Shore has made several attempts to separate from Maryland.
 Proposals were debated in Maryland's General Assembly in 1833–1835, 1852, and 1998.
 There were earlier proposals visualizing a state encompassing the Delmarva Peninsula.
 The 1998 proposal by state Senators Richard F. Colburn and J. Lowell Stoltzfus did not specify a status for Eastern Shore's nine counties following secession, but suggested the new state's name could be "Delmarva".

 Sports

-The Delmarva Shorebirds are a minor league baseball team who play Class A baseball in the South Atlantic League at Arthur W. Perdue Stadium in Salisbury, affiliated with the Baltimore Orioles.
+The Delmarva Shorebirds are a minor league baseball team who play Class A baseball in the Carolina League at Arthur W. Perdue Stadium in Salisbury, affiliated with the Baltimore Orioles.

-Culture

-Salisbury hosts the largest bicycling event east of the Mississippi – the Sea Gull Century and two major Maryland wine and craft beer festivals.

-Easton hosts a three-day artist event, the Waterfowl Festival, every November.

-Duck and goose hunting from blinds is a popular activity using carved wooden duck decoys, which can also be prized works of art.

-Media references

-In 2005, the film Wedding Crashers was filmed on locations at Maryland's Eastern Shore, including the historic Inn at Perry Cabin.

-In 1978, Chesapeake, a novel by James A. Michener and published by Random House, deals with several families living in the Chesapeake Bay area, from 1583 to 1978.